 - 1/4 tsp salt, to taste

-- Allow to sit for at least 30 min before eating to allow the flavours to blend.
+- Allow the salad to sit for at least 30 min before eating to allow the flavors to blend.

-- If you want your salad to be probiotic you need to use a fresh miso.
-Of course I always encourage my readers to try making homemade miso!
-However, there are lots of brands of probiotic miso available in the market.
-Look in the refrigerated section of your grocery store or buy it online.
+- If you want your salad to be probiotic you need to use live, fresh miso.
+Try making homemade miso or look for fresh miso in the refrigerated section of your grocery store.
+You can also find fresh miso online.

 - I like currants in this recipe because they are smaller than raisins and blend easier into the salad.
 It’s also the best way to stop my kids from mining the dried fruit out of the salad!
 Raisins are just too easy to hunt for with the serving spoon.

 Keywords: probiotic, vegan, gluten free, keto, paleo, fall, winter, picnic, barbecue, potluck, Asian-inspired, nut free, dairy free, egg free, mayonnaise free